-By the time he left the next morning, we had agreed we’d take a break from each other and see where we stood two months down the track.
-I wasn’t sure it was a good idea, but I changed my mind when I launched iTunes that morning and this was the first song that played, Somos Novios or “We Are Lovers”.
+By the time he left the following day, we had agreed we’d take a break from each other and see where we stood two months down the track.
+I wasn’t sure it was a good idea, but I changed my mind when I launched iTunes that morning, and this was the first song that played, Somos Novios or “We Are Lovers”.

-For years, I thought that the universe sent me hidden messages and it was my duty to decipher them.
-The fact that this song, about two lovers trying to find a common ground to define their relationship, randomly played at that moment, was a clear indication that Keith and I were not broken up.
+For years, I thought that the universe sent me hidden messages, and it was my duty to decipher them.
+The fact that this song, about two lovers trying to find common ground to define their relationship, randomly played at that moment clearly indicated that Keith and I were not broken up.
 The gods had planned it this way.
 They were sending me a clear signal that, in the end, everything would be okay.

 Song Title: Somos Novios – 1968 Artist: José Cura Genre: Latin Composers: Armando Manzanero Lyricist: Armando Manzanero Album: Boleros

 Favourite Lyrics: Para hablarnos, para darnos / el mas dulce de los besos / recordar de que color / son los cerezos, / sin hacer mas comentarios / somos novios.

 If only to talking / and give ourselves the sweetest of kisses / To remember what colour the cherry blossom are / no further comments / that’s why we are dating.